-A wider section of parent and community members are involved in formal processes, such as Quadrennial School Reviews and reviews of other salient aspects of college life like the Supportive School Culture.
+A wider section of parent and community members are involved in formal processes, such as Quadrennial School Reviews and reviews of other salient aspects of College life like the Supportive School Culture.
+Community members and organisations also play active roles in industry placement and curriculum of vocational courses.